 These terms are governed by, and shall be interpreted in accordance with English Law.

 You and we submit to the exclusive jurisdiction of the English Courts.

 You or we may terminate our authority to act on your behalf and provide you with our services at any time, without penalty.
 Notice of this termination must be given in writing and in accordance with the notice provisions detailed above.

 Termination is without prejudice to any transactions already initiated.
 These will be completed according to these terms unless otherwise agreed in writing.
 You will be liable to pay for any transactions made prior to termination and any outstanding fees accrued to the date of termination.
 The date of termination will be the date we receive your notification.

 If you have any questions about our terms, please contact us or ask your 1825 Financial Planner.

 '1825' is the brand for Standard Life Aberdeen group's UK financial planning and advice business.

-'1825' is a trading name used by Pearson Jones plc, which is part of the Standard Life Aberdeen group (Standard Life Aberdeen plc and its subsidiaries).
-Pearson Jones plc (01447544) is registered in England at 14th Floor, 30 St Mary Axe, London EC3A 8BF and is authorised and regulated by the Financial Conduct Authority.
+‘1825’ is a trading name used by Pearson Jones plc, which is part of the Standard Life Aberdeen group (Standard Life Aberdeen plc and its subsidiaries).
+Pearson Jones plc is registered in England (01447544) at 14th Floor 30 St. Mary Axe, London, England, EC3A 8BF and is authorised and regulated by the Financial Conduct Authority.

 '1825' is a trading name used by Standard Life Client Management Limited, which is part of Standard Life Aberdeen group (Standard Life Aberdeen plc and its subsidiaries).
-Standard Life Client Management Limited (SC193444) is registered in Scotland at Standard Life House, 30 Lothian Road, Edinburgh EH1 2DH and is authorised and regulated by the Financial Conduct Authority.
+Standard Life Client Management Limited is registered in Scotland (SC193444) at 1 George Street, Edinburgh, EH2 2LL and is authorised and regulated by the Financial Conduct Authority.

-© 2018 Standard Life Aberdeen, images reproduced under licence.
+© 2018 Standard Life Aberdeen, reproduced under licence.
 All rights reserved.